Our Lady of Peñafrancia

 Our Lady of Peñafrancia (Nuestra Señora de Peñafrancia, Nossa Senhora da Penha de França) is a title of the Blessed Virgin Mary venerated in the Catholic Church.
-A miraculous copy is enshrined in the Minor Basilica of Our Lady of Peñafrancia in Naga, Camarines Sur, Philippines.
+A miraculous copy is enshrined in the Minor Basilica of Our Lady of Peñafrancia (Basílica Menor de Nuestra Señora de Peñafrancia) in Naga, Camarines Sur, Philippines.

 Spain

 The devotion to Our Lady of Peñafrancia originates from the province of Salamanca, Spain.

 In the 1400s, Simón Vela, who came from a rich family, gave up his inheritance to become a laybrother of a Franciscan convent in Paris.
 He journeyed to the mountains of Peña de Francia ("Rock of France") in Salamanca, after hearing a voice instructing him to look for a sacred image of Mary; this is where the title "Peñafrancia" came from.

 The statue had been hidden with other images and church bells to prevent them from falling into the hands of Moors and Saracens.
 In 1434, Vela rediscovered the statue buried under a rock on the mountain of Peña de Francia.

 When reports of miraculous healings began circulating, Vela built a chapel for the image.
 Later, a larger church, the Santuario de Nuestra Señora de la Peña de Francia, was built on the plains at the top of Peña de Francia and entrusted to the Dominicans.
 In the fifteenth century, they built the church, the convent, and a hospice to accommodate pilgrims, with the tower built in 1767.
 The Spanish image was canonically crowned in 1952.